 More than half of men who are sexually active in the U.S. will have HPV at some time in their life.
 Often, a man will clear the virus on his own, with no health problems.

 Risks of HPV Infection in Men

 Some of the 30 or so types of HPV associated with genital cancers can lead to cancer of the anus or penis in men.
 Both of these cancer types are rare, especially in men with a healthy immune system.
-The American Cancer Society estimates about 1,570 men in the U.S. will be diagnosed with cancer of the penis in 2012.
-About 2,250 men are estimated to have receive a diagnosis of anal cancer in 2012 as well.
+The American Cancer Society estimates about 1,820 men in the U.S. will be diagnosed with cancer of the penis in 2015.
+About 2,640 men are estimated to have received a diagnosis of anal cancer in 2014 as well.

 The risk of anal cancer is about 17 times higher in sexually active gay and bisexual men than in men who have sex only with women.
 Men who have HIV (human immunodeficiency virus) are also at higher risk of getting this cancer.